dynamsoft-docs/document-normalizer-docs-server/programming/cplusplus/release-notes/cpp-2.md

 # Release Notes for C++ Edition - v2.x

-## 2.2.10 (02/29/2024)
+## 2.2.10 (03/01/2024)

 ### Improved

-- Security update for `DynamsoftDocumentNormalizer` library and other coorsponding libraries.
+- Security update for `DynamsoftDocumentNormalizer` library and other corresponding libraries.
 - Supported multiple instances of the class [`CCaptureVisionRouter`]({{ site.dcv_cpp_api }}capture-vision-router/capture-vision-router.html).
 - Improved the usage count logic of the concurrent license mode.
 - Improved the experience of local cache usage when failing to connect the license server.
 The renewal of the local cache is optimized as well.